SUNRUSE-Junk-Drawer/maryland/src/patch/readme.md

 - A property is an object in one database and a value in the other, and vice versa.
 - An object in either database contains a "created" property.

+## generateKey

+Returns an unique key string on each call which can be used to identify new objects.